 If you aren’t familiar with Acast, it’s a podcast hosting platform that distributes your show to podcast players for you.
 I recommend Acast for my podcast clients, but other popular hosting platforms include Soundcloud, Libsyn, Anchor, and Spreaker.

 These platforms utilize RSS feeds to keep all your podcast data in one place.
-Podcast players like Apple Podcasts, Spotify, and Stitcher pull any new data that’s published on your RSS feed to update your podcast on their platforms.
+Podcast players like Apple Podcasts, Spotify, and Google Podcasts pull any new data that’s published on your RSS feed to update your podcast on their platforms.
 That’s why you only have to upload your episode to Acast and it automatically publishes on all the major platform players.